gabe-sky/puppet-pe_razor_complete/README.md

 If you're using Open Source Puppet, I heartily recommend looking at the lavaburn/razor module on the Puppet Forge.
 It's excellent, and has additional types and providers that go way beyond this module's "set it up and run away" attitude.

+If you need to debug the network booting portion of a Razor environment, likely you need to use some other DHCP server software or host, this module includes a file with all the gory details of what happens when a new node boots from the network.
+Read:

+  * HOW_BOOTING_WORKS.md

 ## Basic CentOS 6 Example